Leonard Burman

-Leonard "Len" E. Burman (born 1953, Philadelphia, Pennsylvania) is an American economist, tax policy expert, and author.
+Leonard "Len" E. Burman (born 1953) is an American economist, tax policy expert, and author.
 He is currently an institute fellow at the Urban Institute, the Paul Volcker Chair in Behavioral Economics at the Maxwell School of Citizenship and Public Affairs at Syracuse University, and a senior research associate at Syracuse University's Center for Policy Research.
 He is, with Joel Slemrod, the author of Taxes in America: What Everyone Needs to Know.
 Burman is also a fellow of National Academy of Public Administration.

 Education and early career

 Born in Philadelphia, Burman graduated Northeast High School in 1971.
 He received an A.B. in economics from Wesleyan University in 1975 and received a Ph.D. in economics at the University of Minnesota in 1985.

 Career

 Early career

 Prior to graduate school, Burman was an economist with Data Resources, Inc. from 1975 to 1978.
 He served as an economics instructor at Bates College from 1983 to 1985.